-The most convenient and cheapest way to renew your documents is at the self-service portal (in Russian) (in English).
+The most convenient and low-cost way to renew your Estonian passport and ID card is at the self-service portal (in Russian) (in English).

-- You can also apply for a new passport by post directly from the Estonian Police and Boarder Guard Board if less than 5 years have passed since taking of fingerprints and applying for the previous passport
+- You can also apply for a new passport or ID-card by post directly from the Estonian Police and Boarder Guard Board if less than 6 years have passed since taking of fingerprints.

-- Passports for children under 12 years of age can also be renewed by post as fingerprints are not taken from children under 12 years
+- Passports and ID-cards for children under 12 years of age can also be renewed by post as fingerprints are not taken from children under 12 years.

 In order to apply for your documents at the embassy you need to book an appointment over the phone +31 (0)70 302 9050.

 The consular section is open at the following times: